-- (3) Reuse recycled fluorine materials to reduce the damage to the global environment. - (II) Outline of 2024 Business Plan - 1.
-Management approaches and important policies - (1) Accelerate the development and application of new products. - (2) Undergo plant expansion and add equipment to meet new orders. - (3) Improve manufacturing processes to enhance operating efficiency. - (4) Provide training and education to staff to improve product quality. - (5) Improve customer service to meet customer needs. - 2.
-Business expectation and important production and sales policies In response to our clients' international deployment, our company has strengthened its marketing strategies for overseas customers, hoping to leverage our excellent industry track record to establish mutually beneficial partnerships with our customers and develop new markets and clients. - (III) Impacts of future development strategies, external competitive environment, legal environment and overall business environment
+(II) Outline of 2025 Business Plan

+- 1. Management approaches and important policies - (1) Accelerate the development and application of new products. - (2) Improve manufacturing processes to enhance operating efficiency. - (3) Provide training and education to staff to improve product quality. - (4) Improve customer service to meet customer needs. - 2.
+Business expectation and important production and sales policies In response to our customers' global expansion, the company is strengthening its marketing strategy for local overseas customers.
+We aim to leverage ASC's years of excellent industry performance to develop new markets and customers, creating winwin partnerships with our clients. - (III) Impacts of future development strategies, external competitive environment, legal environment and overall business environment